JestMeow/trajekt/README.md

     - sqrt *//square root*
     - cbe *//cube*
     - cbrt *//cube root*
+  - Tip:
+  - - To get a list of available functions, tag yourself with a question mark symbol ("?").
-- Apply an effect to a target with specific time value.
+- Apply an effect to a target with specified time value in ticks.
 - - How to use:
   - - 1) Give a scoreboard objective with a name equal to an effect indentifier to an entity.
       2) Set the value to 1<duration(ticks)><amplifier><showParticle?> (bare with me).
 Where duration is 4 digits, amplifier is 3 digits, and showParticle is 1 digit.